BarnTheKnee/Mad-Island-Uncensor/README.md

     Usage: MIUncensor.exe [options]
     Options:
     -b, --backup    Creates a backup of the asset bundles.
-                    Note: Backup creation is enabled by default in the Linux version.
-                          Use -b or --no-backup to skip backup creation in Linux.
     -c [type]       Sets the compression type for output bundles.
                     Using -c without a type disables compression.
                     Available types: lz4fast (default), lz4, lzma.